ttu/json-flatfile-datastore/README.md

 // Item in newItems collection won't have id property as anonymous types are read only
 ```

-If the Id-field 's type is a number, value is incremented by one.
-If the type is a string, incremented value number is added to the end of the initial text.
+If the `id`-field 's type is a *number*, value is incremented by one.
+If the type is a *string*, incremented value number is added to the end of the initial text.

 ```csharp
 // Latest id in the collection is hello5